 The Board has established a remuneration committee of the Board ("Remuneration Committee") with its role and functions set out in its specific written terms of reference in accordance with the provisions set out in the CG Code, which are published on the websites of the Stock Exchange and the Company.
 The principal duties of the Remuneration Committee are to formulate the Company's remuneration policy and to make recommendations on the remuneration packages of the Directors and senior management of the Company to the Board for approval.
-The Company's remuneration policy is based on the positions, duties and performances of the employees.
-The employees' remuneration varies according to their positions, which may include salary, overtime allowance, bonus and various subsidies.
+The Company's remuneration varies according to their positions, which may include salary, overtime allowance, bonus, shares option and various subsidies.
+The Remuneration Committee is also responsible for reviewing and/or approving matters relating to share option schemes of the Company.
 The performance appraisal system varies according to the positions of the employees.
 The performance appraisal is supervised by the performance management committee.